 Understanding REAC Manual and Guidebook

-The complete manual to the UPCS Code and the REAC Process, including all of the updates made in 2013.
+The complete manual to the UPCS Code and the REAC Process, including all of the updates to begin on October 1, 2017.
 Each and every violation, detailed in what makes each area a violation, as well as how the deficiences score at different types of properties.
 This guidebook shows you the entire history of UPCS and REAC, the rules on inspections, scoring, appeals, and how to prepare for inspections.

 The UPCS Inspection Code, or Uniform Physical Condition Standards, is the inspection code used by HUD Multifamily Section 8, Public Housing, Low Income Housing Tax Credits, USDA/RD, and HUD HOME Program.
 The UPCS Inspection code was created by the U.S. Congress in 1998 and has been amended in updates to the HUD REAC Compilation Bulletin, Memorandums, and Notices on the REAC website.
 HUD does not have a comprehensive manual for inspection like they have for asset management (4350.1) or Multifamily Programs (4350.3), so we created a manual that we use to explain to our clients and to keep track of the various updates, rules, and requirements all in one place - all in an orderly fashion